Published On: May 23 2013 01:55:17 PM EDTUpdated On: May 27 2014 02:00:00 AM EDT

 1957: Rock singer-songwriter and musician Siouxsie Sioux, best known as lead singer of the group Siouxsie and the Banshees and its splinter group The Creatures, is born Susan Janet Ballion in London, England.
 The Banshees produced a string of hit singles including "Hong Kong Garden," "Happy House," "Peek-a-Boo" and "Kiss Them for Me."

-1954: Pro Football Hall of Fame offensive tackle Jackie Slater, who played his entire 20-year career with the Los Angeles/St. Louis Rams, is born in Jackson, Miss.
+1954: Pro Football Hall of Fame offensive tackle Jackie Slater, who played his entire 20-year career with the Los Angeles/St. Louis Rams, is born in Jackson, Mississippi.
 The seven-time Pro Bowl selection played in 259 games from 1976 to 1995, a then-record for offensive lineman, and was the first NFL player to play 20 seasons for one team.

 1949: Robert Ripley, the cartoonist, publisher and entrepreneur who founded Ripley's Believe It or Not!, dies of a heart attack at the age of 58 in New York City.